daveweale/appleLoops/README.md

 Download path can be overriden with the `-d <folder>` or `--destination <folder>` option.
 If the folder doesn't exist, it gets created (make sure you have permission to create directories in the specified destination).

 Subfolder heirarchy remains the same.

+### Duplicate content
+Where a package from one app is used in another app, if a local copy already exists in other folders, copy that into the new location instead of downloading it again.

+### Resume downloads
+Where possible, downloads are resumed (incomplete files are over-written).

+### Resume copies
+Tested behaviour indicates if a local copy already exists, and the new file doesn't or only partially exists, the utility will copy the existing file into the new location, and continue processing remaining files. _CAUTION - COULD LEAD TO MALFORMED/CORRUPT FILES_

 # Copyright
 ```